Professional video over IP

 Professional video over IP systems use some existing standard video codec to reduce the program material to a bitstream (e.g., an MPEG transport stream), and then use an Internet Protocol (IP) network to carry that bitstream encapsulated in a stream of IP packets.
 This is typically accomplished using some variant of the RTP protocol.

 Carrying professional video over IP networks has special challenges compared to most non-time-critical IP traffic.
-Many of these problems are similar to those encountered in voice over IP, but to more stringent engineering requirements.
+Many of these problems are similar to those encountered in voice over IP, but with more stringent engineering requirements.
 In particular, there are very strict quality of service requirements that must be fulfilled for use in professional broadcast environments.

 Packet loss

 Since even well-engineered IP networks tend to have a small residual packet loss rate caused by low-probability statistical congestion events and amplification of bit errors in the underlying hardware, most professional solutions use some kind of forward error correction to ensure that the encoded video stream can be reconstructed even if a few packets are lost.
 This is usually applied at the packet level, since the encapsulated video bitstream is typically only designed to tolerate low levels of bit or burst errors, rather than the loss of whole packets.
 Resending packets is not an option because of the sequential nature of the underlying video signal.
 For live video, a re-sent packet would arrive well after the arrival of the next frame of video.